gerrypower/javascript-style-guide/Readme.md

 This is a guide for writing consistent and aesthetically pleasing JavaScript code.

-There is a .eslintrc which enforces these rules as closely as possible.
+There is an [ESLint](http://eslint.org) .eslintrc which enforces these rules as closely as possible.

 This guide was forked from [Felix Geisendörfer](http://felixge.de/) for changes particular to my JavaScript code style.
 It is licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/)